ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

 ```

-0. (Optional) The ONE Record server get the JWKS from the Authorization Server
+0. (Optional) The ONE Record server get the JWKS from the IdP
 ```
 GET /.well-known/jwks.json
 Host: auth.example.com